 Retroactive I (1963) belongs to the series of silkscreen paintings that Rauschenberg made between 1962 and 1964.
 His subject matter and commercial means of reproduction for these works led critics to identify him with Pop art.
 Unlike the one-to-one ratio he could achieve in the transfer drawings, the mechanically produced screens allowed him to transcribe his own photographs and images taken from the popular press onto a larger scale.

-The dominant image in this painting of President John F. Kennedy during one of his televised press conferences, left the artist in a quandary as to whether or not to use it, because the artist had ordered the screen just prior to the president’s assassination.
+The dominant image in this painting of President John F. Kennedy during the second televised presidential debate, left the artist in a quandary as to whether or not to use it, because the artist had ordered the screen just prior to the president’s assassination.
 (Ultimately he chose to use the screen in this painting, as well as several others in the silkscreen painting series, including Retroactive II, Axle, and Buffalo II, all from 1964.)
 Rauschenberg told art critic Calvin Tomkins, “Kennedy . . . reestablished what a President is supposed to be—somebody special. . . .
 One of the things that was so shocking about his death was that it was so believable; it wasn’t out of scale with the strength and abruptness of all the things he’d done in office.”
 Kennedy’s social activism made him a hero to Rauschenberg, and it is this commanding image of the thirty-fifth U.S. President that appears in the silkscreen paintings.

 The image of a glass of water appears throughout the silkscreen painting series, and it is based on a Polaroid photo taken by the artist ca. 1962.
 Commenting on the green glass of water in his silkscreen painting, Persimmon (1964), Rauschenberg said, “I was silkscreening a glass of water, and I put it over green and that whole painting had to change to destroy the look of poison, which is just simply an association that one has with a glass of green.”